 Put your skills to the test at Festa with the traditional Italian game of bocce!
 Young or old, bocce is a fun activity the whole famiglia can enjoy.

-Register your team today for the 39th annual bocce tournament on Sunday, July 24.
+Register your team today for the 40th annual bocce tournament on Sunday, July 23.
 Entrance fee is $50 per four player team.
 Tournament starts at 2 PM until finish.
 Single elimination with a consolation round.

 Complimentary Sunday Festa admission tickets will be mailed to the team captains upon receipt of the team “pre-paid” registration form prior to the start of the festival, so take advantage of this value and mail early!

-Fill out the registration form and mail to Dan Conley (address included on form).
+Fill out the registration form and mail to the Tournament Coordinator (address included on form).
 Questions?
-Email Dan Conley at firstname.lastname@example.org
+Email Troy at email@example.com.

 The 39th Annual Bocce Tournament champions are Picture Us Rollin’, who defeated Bowl R Us, 12-5 in the final match.